devuri/wp-env-app/README.md

 # A Lightweight WordPress Project Framework

-The WPEnvApp is a lightweight framework for your next WordPress web application.
+A lightweight framework for your next WordPress web application.
 It aims to provide a clean and organized structure for managing WordPress projects, making it easier to develop, deploy, and maintain WordPress websites.

 ⚠️ Work in progress ⚠️